joe-singh/joe-singh.github.io/writings/misc/indopacificcentury/indopac.md

 </div><br>

 <div>
 Beyond just the US-China power differential, the increasing power of other parts of Asia also plays a key role in blunting Chinese dominance.
-Examples include India, South East Asia, and a resurgent Japan which is slowly shedding the ghosts of its past and becoming unafraid to develop its military capacity.
+Examples include India, South East Asia, and a resurgent Japan which is slowly shedding the ghosts of its past.
 All this sets up the creation of a multipolar Asia which will have many of its own internal tensions and fissures.
 A tense and divided Asia, no matter how prosperous and powerful it is, will hardly be able to lord it over the rest of the world.
 </div><br>

 <div>
 Instead of an Asian or a Chinese Century, the particular constellation of a prosperous but fragmented Asia and a stubbornly resilient United States sets up a different paradigm for the century ahead.
-Amidst all the geopolitical turbulence, the one constant is the increasing economic and military power of countries in East Asia and in the Indian Ocean region.
+Amidst all the geopolitical turbulence, the one constant is the increasing economic and military power of countries in the Indo-Pacific.
 Slowly but surely, this region is becoming the center of the world.
 Europe, while critical during the Cold War, is receding into irrelevance as a <em>de facto</em> American vassal.
 </div><br>

 <div>